jorgbergh/cs288-sp26-a3/README.md

 ### How Retrieval Works

+For each question, `rag.py` runs a four-step pipeline:

+1. **Query expansion** — The LLM generates 3 alternative phrasings of the question.
+All variants are used for retrieval, improving recall for ambiguous questions.
+2. **Hybrid retrieval** — Each query variant is run against BM25 (top 20) and FAISS (top 20).
+BM25 catches exact keyword matches (names, course numbers); FAISS catches semantically similar passages.
+All results are merged with Reciprocal Rank Fusion (RRF), keeping the top 20 candidates.
+3. **Cross-encoder reranking** — The top 20 candidates are reranked with a cross-encoder, which scores each (question, chunk) pair jointly for more precise relevance.
+The top 5 are kept.
-For each question, `rag.py` queries BM25 (top 20) and FAISS (top 20) in parallel.
-The two ranked lists are merged via Reciprocal Rank Fusion (RRF) and the top 5 chunks are passed as context to `meta-llama/llama-3.1-8b-instruct` via OpenRouter.
-The LLM is prompted to extract the shortest possible answer (1–10 words) directly from the context.
+4. **Answer generation** — The top 5 chunks are passed as context to an LLM via OpenRouter.
+The LLM extracts the shortest correct answer (1–10 words).
 The response is post-processed to strip quotes, prefixes, and trailing punctuation.

 ---